-What your AI actually does — not what it's claimed to do.
+What your AI actually does.
+Not what it's claimed to do.

 Most organizations can describe what their AI is supposed to do.
 Far fewer can show what it actually does, under load, in production, on the cases that matter.
 Veracity AI closes that gap.